6 Conflict Resolution Strategies For Couples Fighting Like Cats And Dogs

 Conflict resolution strategies for relationships are now important more than ever.

-In January 2020, when you were making your New Year’s Resolutions about your life and relationship, you probably never thought that you would be stuck inside with your partner for a couple of months and be ready to call it quits.
+In January 2023, when you were making your New Year’s Resolutions about your life and relationship, you probably never thought that you would be ready to call it quits.

-In fact, we feel further apart than ever before.
+In fact, you might feel further apart than ever before.

-While in quarantine, some couples spent most of their time at home watching Netflix and playing games on their phone.
-Other couples shouted and yelled from morning until night.
+You might spend your time at home watching Netflix and playing games on your phone.
+Other couples find themselves shouting and yelling from morning until night.

-And others stayed in separate rooms or parts of the house and hoped they would never bump into each other or see each other until it was time for bed.
+Sometimes you may stay in separate rooms or parts of the house and hope you never bump into each other or see each other until it is time for bed.

-Sometimes, people wished that they could leave the house and retreat to their office for some peace and quiet.
+Sometimes, people leave the house or retreat to their office for some peace and quiet.

-You may be wondering, “When will COVID-19 be over, so I can file for divorce, move out, separate, or find a therapist to help us fix our problems?”
+You may be wondering, “Should I can file for divorce, move out, separate, or find a therapist to help us fix our problems?”